ic2019/etl-project/README.md

 In this project, we have explored the data taken from [Kaggle](https://www.kaggle.com/datafiniti/pizza-restaurants-and-the-pizza-they-sell) and have performed Extraction Transformation and Loading using Python pandas.

-Original [dataset](../Resources/Datafiniti_Pizza_Restaurants_and_the_Pizza_They_Sell_May19.csv) from Kaggle had following fields.
+Original [dataset](Resources/Datafiniti_Pizza_Restaurants_and_the_Pizza_They_Sell_May19.csv) from Kaggle had following fields.

 Original Meta Data
 [raw_meta_data](Images/raw_meta_data.png)

-With the objective of answering below questions, we have performed cleaning  of this original data set at different stages as below.
+With the objective of answering below questions, we have performed [Data Extraction/Cleaning/Transformation and Loading](scripts/etl_data.ipynb)  of this original data set as below.

 ```
 1)How many different types of pizzas are available in Datafinity stores?